BootBlock/PoSh-Backup/README.md

 # PoSh-Backup
 A powerful, modular PowerShell script for backing up your files and folders using the free [7-Zip](https://www.7-zip.org/) compression software.
-Now with extensible support for remote Backup Targets, optional post-run system actions, optional archive checksum generation/verification, optional Self-Extracting Archive (SFX) creation, optional 7-Zip CPU core affinity (with validation and CLI override), optional verification of local archives before remote transfer, configurable log file retention, support for 7-Zip include/exclude list files, backup job chaining/dependencies, and multi-volume (split) archive creation (with CLI override).
+Now with extensible support for remote Backup Targets, optional post-run system actions, optional archive checksum generation/verification, optional Self-Extracting Archive (SFX) creation, optional 7-Zip CPU core affinity (with validation and CLI override), optional verification of local archives before remote transfer, configurable log file retention, support for 7-Zip include/exclude list files, backup job chaining/dependencies, multi-volume (split) archive creation (with CLI override), and a global maintenance mode.

 > **Notice:** This script is under active development.
 While it offers robust features, use it at your own risk, especially in production environments, until it has undergone more extensive community testing.
 This project is also an exploration of AI-assisted development.

 ## Features
 *   **Enterprise-Grade PowerShell Solution:** Robust, modular design built with dedicated PowerShell modules for reliability, maintainability, and clarity.
 *   **Flexible External Configuration:** Manage all backup jobs, global settings, backup sets, remote **Backup Target** definitions, and **Post-Run System Actions** via a human-readable `.psd1` configuration file.
+*   **Maintenance Mode:** A global flag (either in the configuration file or via a simple on-disk `.maintenance` file) can prevent any new backup jobs from starting.
+This is ideal for performing system maintenance without generating failed job reports.
+The mode can be easily toggled via a command-line switch (`-Maintenance $true/$false`) and bypassed for a specific run if needed (`-ForceRunInMaintenanceMode`).
 *   **Integrated Backup Scheduling:** Define backup schedules directly within your job configurations.
 A simple command (`-SyncSchedules`) synchronises these settings with the Windows Task Scheduler, creating, updating, or removing tasks as needed for a true "set and forget" experience.
 *   **Flexible Notifications (Email & Webhooks):** Automatically send notifications upon job or set completion.
 Configure multiple notification profiles, choosing between providers like "Email" (for standard SMTP alerts) or "Webhook" (for sending formatted messages to platforms like Microsoft Teams, Slack, or Discord).
 *   **Local and Remote Backups:**